 It's good practice, even from the start, to own more than one recordings of at least the major works.
 When you listen to a Beethoven's 9th conducted by Karajan and the same work conducted by Bohm or Barenboim they are not the same.
 The notes and the melody may be the same but the tempos and the emphases of the various parts are different because each conductor interprets the work in its own way.
 This also explains why different recordings of the same work may differ in recorded time.
 Listen and decide what you like most.

 Commandment 8: Use some decent equipment!

 All right!
-You may listen to classical music from a portable player or your laptop but in order to unleash the beauty of the performances buy some descent stereo equipment or a home cinema/theater system.
+You may listen to classical music from your smart phone, tablet or your laptop but in order to unleash the beauty of the performances buy some descent stereo equipment or a home cinema/theater system.

 Commandment 9: How about some History!

 Classical music is not just the music produced by composers in the 18th century.
 A short classical music history book or relevant Internet sites with the development of classical music and biographies of composers will help you understand the complexities and varieties of classical music compositions from the Middle Ages to the 21st century.

 Well, there are many classical music sites out there but Sinfonias is made and maintained with the serious classical music listener in mind.